National Fraud Initiative

 The National Fraud Initiative (NFI) is a biennial data-matching exercise that helps detect and prevent fraud and overpayments from the public purse across the UK.

 The NFI matches data across organisations and systems to help public bodies identify fraud and overpayments.
 Since its commencement in 1996, NFI exercises have resulted in the detection and prevention of more than £35.4 million of fraud and overpayments in Wales and £1.69 billion across the UK.

-Data for NFI 2018-19 is due to be submitted by NFI participants in October 2018.
-The following documents set out the timetables and data specifications for the exercise.
+Data for NFI 2020-21 is due to be submitted by participants in October 2020.
+The following document sets out the proposed work programme and data specifications for the exercise:

 Code of data matching practice

 The Code of Data Matching Practice of the Auditor General for Wales [PDF 608KB opens in new window] was prepared to guide all those who take part in data-matching work.

 If you are interested and want to find out more please email email@example.com.